empollak/PiELo-MQP/Playground/Emma/VM/design.md

         - Just a collection of bits.
             - Requires using the correct instructions for storing or reading!
             - This adds a whole lot of assembly instructions for all combos of types
+                - Could store type with the value, but this would require big switch statements in every function
+                - Functions have to be defined at compile time, so one way or another it requires lots of similar lines

         - Everything which is not immediately used for calculation goes in the dict
         - Garbage collection?
 Scoping?
             - Handled in the compiler or in the VM?